PranavBharadwaj-1328/Grocerro/README.md

 ## Grocerro
 A grocerry list management app on MERN Stack.
-An application to keep track of all the grocerry list and it allows CRUD operations to all its users.

 # To run the app
     run "docker-compose up --build"